redhat-developer/rpm-packaging-guide/source/general-background.rst

 .. note::
-    In the first two examples below, the ``#!`` line is known as a `shebang`_ and is not tehcnically part of the programming language source code.
+    In the first two examples below, the ``#!`` line is known as a `shebang`_ and is not technically part of the programming language source code.

 This version of the example is written in the `bash`_ shell built in scripting language.